Phillips Exeter Academy: Sexual misconduct

-Exeter has struggled to deal effectively with multiple incidents in which students were sexually abused by faculty and staff.

-An incident of sexual misconduct that occurred in the basement of the church in late 2015 first brought criticism to the school.

-A more in-depth investigation by an outside law firm uncovered sexual misconduct that occurred at Exeter since the 1970s and involved at least 11 members of the faculty and staff.
-The report harshly criticized the school for not supporting the victims when they reported the incidents and for a pattern of not including these allegations in the faculty members' files.
-In April 2016, Exeter hired a law firm of Holland & Knight LLP to investigate allegations of past misconduct by Exeter faculty and staff.
-A report was released in August 2018 providing an overview of the investigation and the findings of Holland & Knight LLP.
+An incident of student misconduct that occurred in the basement of Phillips Church in late 2015 brought criticism to the Academy.
+An in-depth investigation uncovered sexual misconduct that had occurred at Exeter since the 1970s and involved at least 11 members of the faculty and staff.
+The report harshly criticized the school for not supporting victims when they reported incidents and for a pattern of not including these allegations in faculty members' files.
+In April 2016, Exeter hired the law firm of Holland & Knight LLP to investigate allegations of past misconduct by Exeter faculty and staff.
+A report was released in August 2018 providing an overview of the investigation and its findings.

 Through this process, Holland & Knight was assigned and completed 28 investigations.
-Of those 28 matters, 26 involved reported misconduct of a sexual nature by an Exeter faculty or staff member towards an Exeter student occurring at various points spanning from the 1950s to the 2010s.
-During the course of these 28 investigations, Holland & Knight conducted approximately 294 interviews of over 170 individuals.
-The persons interviewed were located in various states, as well as in multiple countries.
+Of those 28 matters, 26 involved reported misconduct of a sexual nature by an Exeter faculty or staff member towards an Exeter student occurring at various points from the 1950s to the 2010s.
+During the course of these investigations, Holland & Knight conducted approximately 294 interviews of over 170 individuals.
+The persons interviewed were located in various states, as well as overseas.
 According to the findings, the school maintained two sets of files, and would keep the more sensitive material away from Human Resources and prospective employers.
-Some of these faculty members would then leave Exeter but get hired at peer schools.
+Some of these faculty members would then leave Exeter but get hired at other boarding schools.
 In at least one case, the teacher then molested students at their next school.
 The allegations involve staffers who have since been fired, left the school or have died.
 Several have been named in the past by the school.
-In a letter, Exeter officials apologized to the school community, including victims who have come forward and those who have remained silent.
+In a 2018 letter, senior Exeter officials apologized to the school community, including victims who have come forward and those who have remained silent.